Available with Advanced license.

 - Tie point residuals or accuracy reporting can be viewed in the logs file.
 In the Ortho Mapping tab, in the Review group, click Logs to access this file.
 Tie point residuals are displayed in the row labeled RMSE_Tie_Image(xy).
 The units for tie point RSME is pixels.

 Collect Ground Control Points (GCPs)

-GCPs are points with known x,y,z ground coordinates, often obtained from ground survey and used to ensure that the images will be accurately georeferenced in the ground coordinate system.
+GCPs are points with known x,y,z ground coordinates.
+They are often obtained from ground survey or existing data and used to ensure that the images will be accurately georeferenced in the ground coordinate system.
 Block adjustment can be applied without GCPs and still ensure relative accuracy, but adding GCPs increases the absolute accuracy of the adjusted imagery.
 If you do not have GCPs from ground survey, but you have a georeferenced raster layer (raster dataset, mosaic dataset, or image service), you can add it as a reference to compute GCPs.
 When choosing a reference image for GCP computation, make sure your reference image has good georeferencing quality in terms of geopositional accuracy and clarity, and the resolution is similar to your source imagery.
 For this tutorial, we'll collect GCPs from the Imagery basemap.

 While it is recommended to use a reference image with known geopositional accuracy, the Imagery basemap is sufficient in cases where suitable reference images are not available.

 - In the Contents pane, uncheck the Tie Points layer to turn off the visibility.